Volunteering - our member stories

 Give up some time to make a difference in the lives of others:

-Dorothy Stickler, a long-time member of benenden, has been a volunteer reader for the blind for three years, helping to bring accessible versions of local news to blind and partially sighted people in South Wales.
+Dorothy Stickler, a long-time member of Benenden Health, has been a volunteer reader for the blind for three years, helping to bring accessible versions of local news to blind and partially sighted people in South Wales.

 Dorothy explained, “Once a month myself and four other volunteers meet in a recording studio in Cardiff to record the weekly events reported in the local newspaper.
 We create around 600 copies of the recordings which are then sent out to blind and partially sighted people throughout South Wales, helping them to keep up with all their local news.
 The whole process takes approximately 3-4 hours and is carried out by four different volunteers each week – it’s a great project to be part of and knowing you are helping others is a fantastic feeling.”